danilorossi/reactnd-project-readable/README.md

 ## 3. Dev notes and improvements

-This is a **work in progress** project, there are a few important missing things that were not target of the course:
+This is a **work in progress** project, there are a few important missing things that are not a requirement for the course, but that I will be working on as I have time:

+* *no init/splash screen*
 * *no unit/integration testing*
 * *no Prop-Types or flow-type integration*

-I plan to work on the previous points, and migrate from `thunk`to `saga` middleware.
+* *no robust forms validation*
+* *data caching*